progrium/go-extpoints/README.md

 ## Using plugins

 First, you define an "extension point".
 This is just an interface that plugins can implement and more or less a factory thing.
-Here is a simple observer pattern:
+Here is a simple observer pattern extension point:

 	type ProgramObserver struct {
 		ProgramStarted func()